openfaas/templates/template/java11-vert-x/README.md

 - function - (Library) your function code as a developer, you will only ever see this folder
 - entrypoint - (App) Vert.x HTTP server

-### Handler
+### Function

-The handler is written in the `./src/main/java/com/openfaas/function/Handler.java` folder
+The function is written in the `./src/main/java/com/openfaas/function/OpenFaasFunction.java` file

 Tests are supported with junit via files in `./src/test`

 ### External dependencies

-External dependencies can be specified in ./build.gradle in the normal way using jcenter, a local JAR or some other remote repository.
+External dependencies can be specified in ./build.gradle in the normal way using mavenCentral, a local JAR or some other remote repository.

 ### Serve a "pure" static html web application